Joel-lin/sycl-mapping-api-scanner/README.md

 # sycl-mapping-api-scanner
-A utility to help analyze CUDA-SYCL migration projects and provide a summary report regarding the current support status of SYCL mapping/migration APIs tracked by Intel SYCLomatic open source project.
+A utility to help scan the sources of CUDA-SYCL migration projects and to provide a summary report listing unsupported APIs based on the support status of SYCL mapping/migration APIs tracked by Intel SYCLomatic open source project.
 The database of CUDA migration APIs is stored under https://github.com/oneapi-src/SYCLomatic/tree/SYCLomatic/docs/dev_guide/api-mapping-status

 # How to run
 >